-Whether you're facing cleaning up water from a burst pipe, backed up sewer, or natural disaster flooding the restoration has to be handled carefully.
+Whether you're facing cleaning up water from a burst pipe, a backed up sewer, or natural disaster flooding the restoration has to be handled carefully.
 This is definitely an area where professional help is in order.
-If water and moisture is not sufficiently removed from building materials it will lead to long term problems with mold and mildew.
-Here's the basic steps to assessing and handling flood water clean up.
+If water and moisture is not sufficiently removed from building materials, it will lead to long term problems with mold and mildew.
+Here are the basic steps to assessing and handling flood water clean-up.

-See how bad the initial damage is and know what your limits are .
+Check to see how bad the initial damage is and know what your limits are .
 Make sure to properly protect yourself by donning the appropriate safety clothing, eyewear and breathing apparatus.
-If there is a minor spill, a small wet/dry vacuum like our 3 gallon wet-dry vacuum may be adequate for clean up.
-For larger jobs, you may need a larger wet/dry vacuum, or for extreme situations, you may need one of our flood restoration extractors/auto discharge wet vacuums.
+If there is a minor spill, a small wet/dry vacuum like our 3 gallon wet-dry vacuum may be adequate for the clean-up.
+For larger jobs, you may need a larger wet/dry vacuum, or for extreme situations, you may need one of our flood restoration extractors or auto discharge wet vacuums.
 Unless you are a professional trained in water and flood restoration, we suggest you do not try to handle a major flood restoration project on your own.